panoptesDev/Safecoin/docs/src/running-validator/restart-cluster.md

 >   ...                                # <-- your other --identity/--vote-account/etc arguments
 > ```
 >
->      You can check for which slots your ledger has with: `solana-ledger-tool -l path/to/ledger bounds`
+>      You can check for which slots your ledger has with: `safecoin-ledger-tool -l path/to/ledger bounds`
 >
 > 3. Wait until 80% of the stake comes online
 >
 > To confirm your restarted validator is correctly waiting for the 80%:
 > a.
 Look for `N% of active stake visible in gossip` log messages
 > b.
-Ask it over RPC what slot it's on: `solana --url http://127.0.0.1:8899 slot`.
+Ask it over RPC what slot it's on: `safecoin --url http://127.0.0.1:8899 slot`.
 It should return `SLOT_X` until we get to 80% stake
 >
 > Thanks!